-Despite this, the empirical evidence linking Tuskegee to medical mistrust and to health behaviors and outcomes is much more limited and does not attempt to establish causality.18 Corbie-Smith, Thomas, Williams, and Moody-Ayers (1999, p.
+Despite this, the empirical evidence linking Tuskegee to medical mistrust and to health behaviors and outcomes is much more limited and does not attempt to establish causality.
+Corbie-Smith, Thomas, Williams, and Moody-Ayers (1999, p.
 541) used a discussion group setting to understand the reluctance of black men to participate in medical research.
 In the group, "participants made [unprompted] reference to the Tuskegee Syphilis Study."
-Similarly, participants in the same study used the Tuskegee event to justify "their belief that 'doctors value your life less than their own'" and that "African Americans still need to be suspicious when dealing with the medical establishment."
-To our knowledge, we are the first to relate racial disparities in healthcare utilization and health outcomes to this historical event in a quasi-experimental framework.
+Similarly, participants in the same study used the Tuskegee event to justify

-18The most recent (and perhaps only) attempt to calculate the observational correlation between Tuskegee knowledge and medical mistrust (Brandon, Isaac, and LaVeist, 2005) has been roundly criticized for methodological failures (White, 2005).
+&lt;sup>19The most recent (and perhaps only) attempt to calculate the observational correlation between Tuskegee knowledge and medical mistrust (Brandon, Isaac, and LaVeist, 2005) has been roundly criticized for methodological failures (White, 2005).